nlimpert/crosscut/guideline.rst

    Structure
    -----------------------------------------------------------------------------

-   .. internal:: The branches represent a hierarchical tree structure.
-The trunk
+   .. role:author:: The branches represent a hierarchical tree structure.
+The
-      is the :code:`master` branch.
+      trunk is the :code:`master` branch.
 This branch only contains the most complete and audited material that can be used in this form without any hesitation during a training.
 Milestone branches build on the :code:`master`.
 These branches comprise a series of changes, that are attributed to a certain topic or to a certain target state.
 Milestones are the thickest branches, which hold directly at the trunk.

       From the milestones there originate feature branches.
 These are the thematically atomic units, which are described by an issue in GitLab in